 2. Consider Travel Options

-Consider your travel options and use a car, motorcycle, bicycle or walk to site where possible, in accordance with the current UK Government guidance.
+Consider your travel options and use a car, motorcycle, bicycle or walk to site where possible.

 When You Arrive